-GAO is making recommendations to the Commissioner of Social Security that will allow the agency to make optimal use of existing tools and new data sources to better detect potential residency violators.
-Social Security generally agreed with GAO's recommendations, but identified some challenges to their implementation.
+GAO has made recommendations to the Commissioner of Social Security that will allow the agency to make optimal use of existing tools and new data sources to better detect potential residency violators.

-www.gao.gov/cgi-bin/getrpt?GAO-03-724.
+www.gao.gov/cgi-bin/getrpt?GAO-04-789T.
 To view the full report, including the scope and methodology, click on the link above.
 For more information, contact Robert E. Robertson (202) 512-7215 or RobertsonR@gao.gov.